simplysparsh/BabyMusic-AI/docs/security.md

 - Conducting regular security audits and penetration testing
 - Implementing a bug bounty program to encourage responsible disclosure of vulnerabilities
 - Providing security training to developers and team members
+- **Real-time Security Monitoring**: Monitoring real-time connection patterns for unusual activity
+- **Secure Token Handling**: Implementing proper token refresh and expiration handling in real-time contexts
+- **Data Access Controls**: Ensuring real-time subscriptions respect the same security boundaries as API endpoints

-By implementing these security measures and following best practices, Baby Music AI aims to provide a secure and trustworthy application for its users.
+By implementing these security measures and following best practices, Baby Music AI aims to provide a secure and trustworthy application for its users, with particular attention to the security of real-time data synchronization.